uozrobotics/hackathon2025_ws/README.md

 docker compose run --rm compile
 ```
 This command will:
-* pull the lastest image containing a ROS environment with all the workspace dependencies installed
+* pull the latest image containing a ROS environment with all the workspace dependencies installed
 * build a local image based on the previous one but including a copy of your local
   user in order to execute every command using the same user as the host system
 * run the `compile` service that execute a `catkin build` command to compile everything